mikeroam/wannaweb/README.md

-wannaweb
+# wannaweb
 ========
-test effort to put java program with javadoc onto github (and gh-pages)
+Test effort to put java program with javadoc onto github (and gh-pages)

 Note: "GitHub serves static HTML files that are in the gh-pages folder of your repo as http://your_username.github.com/your_repo/ ."

-Questions:
+## Questions:

 [] How does N see the gh-pages "branch" of wannaweb??
 Does mike have to explicitly share that branch?

 [] Can we edit html pages on github from web browser?
 (In the same way we're editing this readme)